pkgforge-dev/tachoparser-AppImage/README.md

 </div>

 > [!NOTE]
-> This binary launches zenity GUI dialog by default (`dddui`).
+> This AppImage launches zenity GUI dialog by default (`dddui`).
 To use CLI tools, either rename/symlink the AppImage to the name of the CLI tool or pass it to the AppImage as the 1st argument.

 ---